What Is a Quality Management System (QMS)? -- ISO 9001 & Other Quality Management Systems

 Establishing and implementing a QMS

-There are many things to consider when establishing a QMS for your organization.
-Of great importance is ensuring it is a strategic choice influenced by the varying objectives, needs, and products and services provided.
+Before establishing a quality management system, your organization must identify and manage various connected, multi-functional processes to help ensure customer satisfaction.
+The QMS design should be influenced by the organization’s varying objectives, needs, and products and services provided.
 This structure is based largely on the Plan-Do-Check-Act (PDCA) cycle and allows for continuous improvement to both the product and the QMS.
 The basic steps to implementing a quality management system are as follows:

 Control and measurement are two areas of establishing a QMS that are largely accomplished through routine, systematic audits of the quality management system.
 The specifics vary greatly from organization to organization depending on size, potential risk, and environmental impact.